publiclab/leaflet-environmental-layers/README.md

     var embedControl = new L.control.embed(options);
     embedControl.addTo(map);

-The optional options object can be passed in with the any of the following properties:
+The optional options object can be passed in with any of the following properties:
 - position<String>
   The position defaults to 'topleft'.
 Other possible values include 'topright', 'bottomleft' or 'bottomright'
 - hostname<String>